ms2300/multiplayer-elo/README.md

 Make sure you have django smart_str and smart_unicode installed

-### Large Scale
+### Large Scale Cross County Meets

 I have used this algorithm to effectively rank almost every single high school cross country from the last decade.
-Running this algorithm with 1,075,214 boy runners, 871,502 girl runners and 197,571 competitions, I produced a mean elo of 1498 for girls and a mean elo of 1499 for boys respectively.
+Running this algorithm with 1,075,214 boy runners, 871,502 girl runners and 197,571 competitions, I produced a mean elo of 1525 for girls and a mean elo of 1528 for boys respectively.
 In addition, the results seemed to map the desired bell curve pretty darn well.

 ![alt tag](https://github.com/ms2300/multiplayer-elo/blob/master/img/boysEloHistogram.png)
 <hr>
 ![alt tag](https://github.com/ms2300/multiplayer-elo/blob/master/img/girlsEloHistogram.png)

 Finally, this program graphed history / elo over time for every athlete that I had data on.
-For instance my graph from time running in high school is shown below.
+For instance my graph over time running in high school is shown below.

 ![alt tag](https://github.com/ms2300/multiplayer-elo/blob/master/img/mattSewallElo.png)